leekinglai/ERCF_v3/README.md

 <br>

 ## FAQ
-ERCF v2 is currently in the RC1 phase.
-That means that we hope the BOM and parts are complete, but there are still some areas of polish needed: documentation, kit availability, etc. Therefore, we're sure there will be lots of questions.
+ERCF v2 is currently at the second iteration or RC2 phase.
+Design evolution has required some BOM changes over RC1.
+There are still some areas that require refinement but we are close to final.
+We're sure there will be lots of questions.
 To avoid repetition on the various support channels, you can find a list of [frequently asked questions](FAQ.md) here.
 If something isn't answered the best place to go is the primary [Voron #ercf_questions](https://discord.com/channels/460117602945990666/909743915475816458) Discord server

 <br>